Arona74/CRLayers-extras/README.md

 - Converts them to `conquest:loamy_dirt_slab` (similar to vanilla grass → dirt conversion)
 - Sheep will regrow their wool after eating, just like in vanilla

+### 4. Prevent Grass Block Decay
+- Prevents `minecraft:grass_block` from turning into dirt when covered by a block (light level 0)
+- Useful for building with grass blocks underground or under structures

+## Configuration

+All features can be toggled on or off individually.
+The config file is located at `config/crlayers-extras.json` and is created automatically on first launch.

+### Mod Menu Support
+If you have [Mod Menu](https://modrinth.com/mod/modmenu) and [Cloth Config](https://modrinth.com/mod/cloth-config) installed, you can change settings in-game through the Mod Menu config screen.
+Changes take effect immediately without restarting.

 ## Installation

 1. Download the latest release from the releases page
 2. Place the JAR file in your `.minecraft/mods` folder
 3. Make sure you have Fabric Loader and Fabric API installed
 4. Works best alongside Conquest Reforged mod

+### Optional Dependencies
+- [Mod Menu](https://modrinth.com/mod/modmenu) - for in-game config screen
+- [Cloth Config](https://modrinth.com/mod/cloth-config) - required for the config screen

 ## Building from Source